Charge density: Charge density in quantum mechanics

+Then, the energy is given using Hartree-Fock method as:

+Where I is the kinetic and potential energy of electrons due to positive charges, J is the electron electron interaction energy and K is the exchange energy of electrons.

 Application

 The charge density appears in the continuity equation for electric current, and also in Maxwell's Equations.
 It is the principal source term of the electromagnetic field; when the charge distribution moves, this corresponds to a current density.
 The charge density of molecules impacts chemical and separation processes.
 For example, charge density influences metal-metal bonding and hydrogen bonding.
 For separation processes such as nanofiltration, the charge density of ions influences their rejection by the membrane.